Generic Name: insulin regular (IN soo lin REG yoo lar)

 Your doctor can prescribe a glucagon emergency injection kit to use in case you have severe hypoglycemia and cannot eat or drink.
 Be sure your family and close friends know how to give you this injection in an emergency.

 Also watch for signs of high blood sugar (hyperglycemia) such as increased thirst or urination, blurred vision, headache, and tiredness.

-Regular insulin is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
+Insulin is only part of a complete treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Storing unopened (not in use) regular insulin:

 Store at room temperature and use within 42 days.